What’s The Helyar Arms like?

 There was also a flatscreen TV, but we were more taken with the view from the window, which looked out over the village’s chocolate box cottages.
 The bathroom – complete with personalised pub tiles in the shower – was a little dated but clean and had complimentary Ebony London toiletries.
 I also liked the sign that highlighted the ancient plumbing by asking us not to flush certain things, including our hopes and dreams, down the loo.

-We visited The Helyar Arms soon after the coronavirus lockdown had lifted and several safety measures had been put in place.
+We visited The Helyar Arms soon after the first coronavirus lockdown had lifted and several safety measures had been put in place.
 There was a one-way system in the bar and people were being encouraged to keep their distance and use the hand sanitisers provided.

 What’s the food like at The Helyar Arms?